Biogen: Aducanumab

-In 2007, the company reached a licensing agreement with Neurimmune, a spin-off from the University of Zurich, for the Alzheimer's disease drug Aducanumab developed by this Swiss company.
+In 2007, the company reached a licensing agreement with Neurimmune, a spin-off from the University of Zurich, for the Alzheimer's disease drug, Aducanumab, developed by this Swiss company.
 Later, Neurimmune sold its rights for license fees for $200 million to Biogen.

-In December 2014, Biogen announced that its Aducanumab drug for Alzheimer’s treatment is preparing to go through a late-stage trial of its experimental Alzheimer's disease treatment after the medication dramatically improved cognition and reduced brain plaque levels in early-stage study.
+In December 2014, Biogen announced that Aducanumab for Alzheimer's treatment was preparing to go through a late-stage trial of its experimental Alzheimer's disease treatment after the medication dramatically improved cognition and reduced brain plaque levels in early-stage study.

-In March 2015, Biogen’s Aducanumab drug for Alzheimer’s treatment becomes the first experimental Alzheimer’s treatment to show significant results in regard to slowing down cognitive decline and reducing brain-destroying plaques.

-In July 2015, Biogen initiates two late-stage studies called ENGAGE and EMERGE, which will assess Aducanumab in adults with early Alzheimer's disease.
+In March 2015, Aducanumab became the first experimental Alzheimer's treatment to show significant results in regard to slowing down cognitive decline and reducing brain-destroying plaques.
+In July 2015, Biogen initiated two late-stage studies called ENGAGE and EMERGE, which will assess Aducanumab in adults with early Alzheimer's disease.

-In 2016, Biogen’s Aducanumab decreases amoyloid-beta in the brains of people with early-stage Alzheimer's disease, according to a report published in Nature on August 31, 2016.
+In 2016, Aducanumab decreased amoyloid-beta in the brains of people with early-stage Alzheimer's disease, according to a report published in Nature on August 31, 2016.
 On March 21, 2019, Biogen announced that the Phase 3 clinical trials of Aducanumab were halted.

-In March 2019, Biogen announced it would acquire Nightstar Therapeutics for $25.50 per share ($800 million in total).
-Nightstar focus on adeno-associated virus based gene-therapies for inherited retinal disorders.
-With a setback in their Alzheimer's drug research, in March 2019 Biogen's shares fell sharply.
-It ended the trial of its drug aducanumab, which it was making along with Eisai.
-In October 2019, however, they announced that they would pursue FDA approval for aducanumab together with Eisai.
+Biogen announced it would acquire Nightstar Therapeutics for $25.50 per share ($800 million in total).
+Nightstar focused on adeno-associated virus based gene-therapies for inherited retinal disorders.
+With a setback in their drug research, Biogen's shares fell sharply that same month.
+It ended the trial of Aducanumab, which it was making along with Eisai.
+In October 2019, however, they announced that they would pursue FDA approval together with Eisai.